 The concentration of Chinese in certain areas makes it easier to deliver culturally sensitive health, mental health, and social services.
-The Chinatown Service Center in Los Angeles for example is located in the middle of

-Service Center in Los Angeles, for example, is located in the middle of Chinatown, as is Asian Community Mental Health Services in Oakland.
+The Chinatown Service Center in Los Angeles, for example, is located in the middle of Chinatown, as is Asian Community Mental Health Services in Oakland.
 Both provide a full range of services and are staffed by bilingual and bicultural Chinese staff.